llm-bible/llm-bible.github.io/_publications/dong2025decoder.markdown

 bibkey: dong2025decoder
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.04412"}
-tags: ['Training Techniques', 'Model Architecture', 'Reinforcement Learning', 'Merging', 'Prompting']
+tags: ['Model Architecture', 'Merging', 'Reinforcement Learning', 'Training Techniques', 'Prompting']
 ---
 Groundbreaking advancements in text-to-image generation have recently been achieved with the emergence of diffusion models.
 These models exhibit a